-One of the latest projects of the SusCom has been the conclusion of an industry-wide Life Cycle Assessment Study of PGMs under the umbrella of the IPA.
+One of the most prominent projects of the SusCom has been the conclusion of an industry-wide Life Cycle Assessment Study of PGMs under the umbrella of the IPA.
 The LCA data can be made accessible to interested LCA experts via our LCA Questionnaire.

 SusCom also jointly developed collateral information material on:

 - The Secondary Production and Recycling of PGMs;

 - Autocatalysts and PGMs;